traderev-test-org/testrepo/src/README.md

 # Datascience Autovision API

+The datascience autovision API runs in a docker container and only needs access to s3.
+As such, the build process will consist of building a docker image and pushing it to an ECR repository.
+Presently, there is a repository named "datascience-autovision" in us-east-1.
+It's URI is 082894742960.dkr.ecr.us-east-1.amazonaws.com/datascience-autovision

+Deploying consists of creating a new task definition that references the new image, then deploying the new task.

 A separate family of task definitions should be created for each environment.

 Task definitions are registered using the aws cli via the following command: